cyberiums/cyberdoc/docs/_calendar/SetupG-AIA.md

 ---
-title: FAQ
-permalink: docs/faq
+title: Extend with AI & Automation
-sort_key: C
+sort_key: G
 ---

 **Q.**  I noticed my peercount slowly decrease, and now it is at 0.
 Restarting doesn't get any peers.